Dalmatian dog breed profile

 Thanks to their history as firehouse mascots and as the stars of the famous Disney movie "101 Dalmatians," you're probably familiar with the Dalmatian breed.
 But how much do you really know about these iconic dogs?

-"The Dalmatian breeds' origins aren't well known, but they originally helped to accompany horse-drawn carriages and hunting," Dr. Aliya McCullough, DVM, Fetch by The Dodo's on-staff veterinarian, says.
+"The Dalmatian breeds' origins aren't well known, but they originally helped to accompany horse-drawn carriages and hunting," Dr. Aliya McCullough, DVM, Fetch's on-staff veterinarian, says.

 And if you didn't know about Dalmatians' origin, then you might find that there's a lot more to learn about these spotted pups.